rolandjlevy/markdown-converter/README.md

 # Markdown Converter

-Using the `Marked` compiler to convert markdown to HTML
+Using the `marked` compiler to convert markdown to HTML

 Unlike HTML, markdown is easy and not overly bloated.
 The design goal for Markdown's formatting syntax is to make it as readable as possible.
 A Markdown-formatted document should be publishable as-is, as plain text, without any tags or formatting instructions